Mumbai: 2 police officers, constable injured in chopper attack

-Two police officers and a constable were injured after a 27-year-old man attacked them with a chopper in south Mumbai early today, police said.
-Karan Pradip Nayar, resident of Silver Oaks estate near Breach Candy, attacked the policemen who were on routine 'nakabandi' duty at 1.30 am, senior police inspector of Marine Drive police station Mrityunjay Hiremath told PTI.
+Two police officers and a constable were injured after a 27-year-old man, suspected to be a drug addict, attacked them with a chopper in south Mumbai on early Saturday, police said.
+Karan Pradip Nayar, a resident of Silver Oaks estate near Breach Candy, attacked the policemen who were on routine 'nakabandi' duty at 1.30 am, senior police inspector of Marine Drive police station Mrityunjay Hiremath told PTI.

 The policemen, all deployed at the Marine Drive police station, received injuries on their shoulders and hands and were taken to the state government-run JJ hospital, he said.
 "When our policemen saw the man walking with a large chopper near the Pransukhlal Mafatlal Hindu Swimming Bath and Boat Club, they tried to stop him.
 He ran away and they chased him.
 When they tried to catch him, he attacked them with the chopper," Hiremath said.